sassoftware/viya4-iac-k8s/README.md

 >- Infrastructure to deploy the SAS Viya CAS server in SMP or MPP mode

 [<img src="./docs/images/viya4-iac-k8s-diag.png" alt="Architecture Diagram" width="750"/>](./docs/images/viya4-iac-k8s-diag.png?raw=true)

+### Scope and Limitations

+> **Important**: This project provisions upstream open-source Kubernetes clusters for **VMware vSphere/vCenter** and **bare-metal (physical/VM)** environments only.
+It is **not** required to obtain SAS support for CNCF-conformant Kubernetes distributions.
+>
+> As of SAS Viya platform 2026.05, SAS provides standard support for any [CNCF-conformant Kubernetes distribution](https://www.cncf.io/certification/software-conformance/).
+Customers using other CNCF-certified distributions (e.g., managed Kubernetes services, other on-premises distributions) do **not** need to use this IaC tooling — they can provision clusters using their preferred methods and still receive standard SAS support.
+>
+> This project is one optional tool for a specific subset of deployment scenarios, not an enabler or prerequisite for broader CNCF Kubernetes support.

 To learn about all phases and options of the SAS Viya platform deployment process, see [Getting Started with SAS Viya and Open Source Kubernetes](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=itopscon&docsetTarget=p1qungdpndaksyn156ng6duptma0.htm) in _SAS&reg; Viya&reg; Platform Operations_.